Abdul-Aziz026/DataBase-interview-Question/Database (Basic Concept + sql).md

 ### Explain the difference between a DBMS and a RDBMS.
 Answer: A DBMS (Database Management System) manages data in a general way, while an RDBMS (Relational Database Management System) specifically manages data using a relational model, involving tables with rows and columns, and enforcing relationships between tables.
-**DBMS Supports data storage in various formats.
+i. **DBMS Supports data storage in various formats.
 RDBMS Organizes data in a tabular format with rows and columns.**
-**DBMS Enforces relationships between tables using primary and foreign keys.
+i. **DBMS Enforces relationships between tables using primary and foreign keys.
 RDBMS May not enforce relationships between tables.**

 ### What is denormalization?
 Answer: Denormalization is the process of introducing redundancy into a database by combining tables or adding redundant data.
 It is done to improve query performance by reducing the need for complex joins.